Desbeers/Make-Books/sample book/01 02 Markup.md

 ## Chapter’s Précis

 Markup `######` has a special function.
 A line with this markup will be converted to a *‌Chapter's Précis*.
 Thats a line below the chapter name.
-Call it a *sub-chapter-name* or something.
-I use it the write the date and place underneath a story for example:
+Call it a *sub-chapter-name* or something, it’s a ‘subparagraph’ in LaTeX language.
+I use it to write the date and place underneath a story for example:

 ![Chapter's Précis](images/chapter-precis.png){width=85%}